void-linux/void-packages/README.md

  - `ethereal` - only useful for one-shot containers, i.e docker (used with CI).
  - `xbps-uunshare(1)` - XBPS utility that uses `user_namespaces(7)` (part of xbps, default).
  - `xbps-uchroot(1)` - XBPS utility that uses `namespaces` and must be `setgid` (part of xbps).
- - `proot(1)` - utility that implements chroot/bind mounts in user space, see https://proot-me.github.io/.

 > NOTE: `xbps-src` does not allow building as root anymore.
 Use one of the chroot methods shown above.